Any amount of money borrowed from another party is a debt. Loans, bonds and commercial paper – are examples of debts.

 When you begin the actual debt settlement process, you should start off by calling the official customer service department number of you credit card provider – and ask to talk to somebody working in the Settlements department.
 Once you get an expert from the department, you should explain how grim your financial situation is.

 Remember to highlight that you have gathered a little bit of money together and you hope to settle one of your debts before the money is used up elsewhere.
 By mentioning that you have other debt settlements to pursue, it will increase your chances of getting competitive offers from a lender, in an attempt to compete for the cash.

 You can get a better a deal if you offer a lower amount.
 Start by offering the lender an amount that is approximately 30% of the outstanding balance.
 This is because the creditor will most likely counter that offer with a higher one.
 If the lender places an offer that is above 50% of the debt, consider saving that money to help you in paying future bills.

 When efforts for debt settlement are successful, make sure the agreement is in writing.
-In the past, there were incidents of lenders that verbally agreed to debt settlement, then turn the balance over to another collection agency. like lvnv funding debt collectors.
+In the past, there were incidents of lenders that verbally agreed to debt settlement, then turn the balance over to lvnv debt collectors or some other collection agency.
 Go online to learn how a written agreement must spell out the amount you agreed to pay, and how the creditor (or lender) will excuse you from further payment.